-Kate Hudson Talks Online Dating And Dating Apps: ‘Its Weird’
+Kate Hudson Talks Online Dating And Dating Apps: ‘It’s Weird’

 When it comes to romance, Kate Hudson takes a firmly traditional view and believes that online dating and dating apps are strange ways to meet a partner.
 When Hudson was speaking on the Ellen deGeneres Show, she discussed why she felt it was odd to use a computer to meet the love of your life.

-The topic of online love was broached by Ellen deGeneres, who questioned whether the 37-year-old Kate Hudson would ever consider looking online for love and a partner, as Entertainment Online reported.
+The topic of online love was broached by Ellen DeGeneres, who questioned whether the 37-year-old Kate Hudson would ever consider looking online for love and a partner, as Entertainment Online reported.

 “I don’t know if you’re single, but would you try those dating apps?”

-Kate Hudson has had no difficulties in finding partners and has been involved with Owen Wilson, Dax Shepard, Alex Rodriguez, Chris Robinson and Matthew Bellamy, while rumored to currently be involved with Brad Pitt.
-She replied to Ellen deGeneres’ question by saying that she couldn’t envision herself ever using technology to find a mate.
+Kate Hudson has had no difficulties in finding partners and has been involved with Owen Wilson, Dax Shepard, Alex Rodriguez, Chris Robinson, and Matthew Bellamy, while rumored to currently be involved with Brad Pitt.
+She replied to Ellen DeGeneres’ question by saying that she couldn’t envision herself ever using technology to find a mate.

 “What’s crazy is that there’s a lot of celebrity types on these dating apps, which kind of makes you go, ‘Oh, maybe.
 No’ So, what?
 You look at a guy, he’s hot, and then you see his profile and you’re like, ‘Maybe I’ll text him or maybe we’ll match?’
 Then you start texting and it just goes away?”